 Alternatively, merchants with permanent brick-and-mortar stores who need more advanced features, like reporting and analytics or greater control over staff and user permissions, can sign up for Shopify POS Pro for $89 per month (or $79 per month paid annually), per store location.

 💡 PRO TIP: Shopify POS integrates your online and retail store data into one back office—including customer data, inventory, sales, and more.
 View easy-to-understand reports to spot trends faster, capitalize on opportunities, and jumpstart your brand’s growth.

 You can buy, lease, or rent POS hardware, depending on your needs.
 For instance, if you want to open a pop-up shop, you can rent Shopify POS hardware to accept payments, without sinking funds into hardware you don’t want to keep.
 But the hardware you need depends on your store’s setup.

 📌 GET STARTED: Ready to start shopping for point-of-sale hardware?
 Head to the Shopify POS hardware store to shop for hardware designed to help you check out customers at the counter, curbside, and everywhere in between.

-Your first decision is whether you want to go with a legacy POS system or a mobile POS (mPOS) system that can be installed onto iOS or Android tablets and smartphones.
+Your first decision is whether you want to go with a legacy POS system or a mobile POS (mPOS) system that can be installed onto an iOS or Android tablet or smartphone.
 Mobile POS systems take up far less counter space than a legacy POS system and can be moved around the store to serve customers wherever they are.
 Mobile POS stands may also include a swivel to have the tablet screen face customers (known as a customer-facing display).